Asadullah2412/Decision_tree_classification_innomatics/readme.md

 ## Conclusion

 This practice project demonstrates that the real strength of Decision Trees lies in **how their growth is controlled**.
 While Gini and Entropy resulted in comparable performance, tuning `min_samples_leaf` had a significant impact on reducing overfitting and improving generalization.
 Understanding and tuning such parameters is essential before moving on to more complex ensemble models like Random Forests and Gradient Boosting.

----

-> **Note:** This project is intended for learning and experimentation purposes, focusing on building intuition rather than optimizing production-level performance.